 The leaks themselves are very nice and natural looking.
 Most are not an intense burn, but have pleasing range of warm hues and more subtle, natural light distortions.
 Between the two apps, Light Leakers “body” is tighter.

-Light Leaker supports up to the 8MP resolution of the iPhone 5 and 4S.
-It strips out most EXIF data including location tags.
+Light Leaker supports up to the 8MP resolution of the iPhone 6, 5, and 4S.

 The Osmo Leaker apps